thomasfevre/tranched2/EXERCISE_ANSWER.md

 3. Verifying complete fund drainage after each successful attack
 4. Confirming that all three methods work reliably

-This demonstrates that the contract contains **at least three distinct and viable attack vectors**, each exploiting different vulnerability classes.
+This demonstrates that the contract contains **at least two distinct and viable attack vectors**, each exploiting different vulnerability classes.

 <br >